Get Carter: Filming

 The most complicated scene to shoot was Kinnear's game of cards.
 There are four simultaneous conversations, with a lot of plot exposition and the introduction of two important characters, Kinnear and Glenda.
 The technical complexity was compounded by the variation in light coming through the windows, and Osborne's whispered delivery which made microphone placement difficult.
 Hodges moved the camera and the boom closer to Osborne as the scene progressed.
 Chibnall says that Hodges regretted not rehearsing the scene more thoroughly.

 In shooting the scene in which Carter throws Brumby to his death from the multi-storey car park, Hodges used four shots: one of the pair struggling high up on the stairs; one from the lowest level of the stairwell where Caine actually threw Bryan Mosley over the side onto mattresses; one shot of a dummy falling; and one of the body of Brumby on top of a crushed car.

 Carter's climactic pursuit of Eric used an amalgamation of two locations spaced 35 mi apart: Blyth staithes and Blackhall Beach near Blackhall Colliery.
 The chase scene was shot in reverse, with Hodges filming Eric's death scene first because of Hendry's poor condition, Hodges being worried that he would be too out of breath to play the death scene after running.
 Hodges chose the beach for its bleak, dark atmosphere but when he returned to shoot the scene he found it bathed in bright sunshine, unsuitable for the sombre conclusion he was hoping for.
 He waited hours until the sun began setting to capture the overcast shadowy lighting seen in the film.
 The film shows the beach black with coal spoilings, dumped there by the mine's conveyor system.
-The conveyor, a common sight on the East Durham coast, was known locally as 'The Flight'.
-In the early 2000s, £10 million was spent removing these conveyors and the concrete towers, and cleaning tons of coal waste from the beaches of East Durham.
-The cleaning programme was known as 'Turning the Tide'.
+The conveyor, a common sight on the East Durham coast, was known locally as The Flight.
+In the early 2000s, £10 million was spent removing these conveyors and the concrete towers, and cleaning tonnes of coal waste from the beaches of East Durham.
+The cleaning programme was known as Turning the Tide.

-Post-production and music
+Post-production

 Klinger was a hands-on producer who remained present throughout shooting and in post-production.
 He suggested Hodges use John Trumper as editor.
 Hodges said that he and Trumper argued and disagreed constantly, but he still thought he was a "brilliant, brilliant editor" and was "very grateful to him for [...] how much he contributed".
 Sound editing and dubbing was done by Jim Atkinson, whom Hodges described as "so obsessive about the job".
 He gave Hodges multiple possibilities of how the sound could be dubbed, and explored every angle.
 Klinger was worried that the debut director might be overwhelmed with too many options, but Hodges said he and Atkinson got on very well.

+As Carter drives away from the flats, with Glenda in the boot of the car, the tyres make a screeching sound.
+This was later sampled by Vangelis, who used it on the 1981 title track of the Jon and Vangelis albumThe Friends of Mr Cairo.